An explosion is set for Baldwin City.

 “More than 300 exhibits including about two dozen food vendors providing a variety of delights are already planning to participate,” Vesecky informed.

-Always a major attraction is the Quilt Show at the Baldwin Intermediate Center, west of town on Highway 56.
+As proprietor of Quilters Paradise in Baldwin City, Vesecky is excited about the quilt show at the Baldwin Intermediate Center, west of town on Highway 56.

 “We will have new and old quilts on display.
-Anybody who has a quilt they’d like to show is welcome to bring it by Quilters Paradice at Baldwin City, Wednesday, Thursday and Friday from 10 ‘til 2.
+Anybody who has a quilt they’d like to show is welcome to bring it by my shop or to the display center late Friday afternoon.
 We expect more than 100 quilts to be on display,” Vesecky said.

 Of course, the parade Saturday morning has to be a festival highlight, with the kiddie parade kicking off at 10:45.